wildonion/uniXerr/core/ayoub/coiniXerr/README.md

 * use `rpc_tx_emulator` method to send fake transactions to the coiniXerr nodes through the RPC Protocol.

-*

 ### 📌 WIP

 * complete `actor.rs`, `rpc.server.rs and `tcp.server.rs` streaming

-* broadcast other node state to the network on TCP stream in `tcp.p2p.rs`

 * complete `rpc_tx_emulator` method and other `StorageModel` ORM trait methods